How To Become a Governor

 The governing body’s legal responsibilities are to:

-- determine and periodically review the educational character and mission of the institution and oversee its activities;
+- Determine and periodically review the educational character and mission of the institution and oversee its activities;

-- approve the College’s quality strategy;
+- Approve the College’s quality strategy;

-- ensure the effective and efficient use of resources, the solvency of the College and the Corporation and safeguarding of assets;
+- Ensure the effective and efficient use of resources, the solvency of the College and the Corporation and safeguarding of assets;

-- approve the annual estimates of income and expenditure;
+- Approve the annual estimates of income and expenditure;

-- appoint senior postholders and determine a framework for the pay and conditions of service of all staff.
+- Appoint senior post holders and determine a framework for the pay and conditions of service of all staff.

 College Governors are required to adopt Nolan’s seven principles of public life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) in carrying out these responsibilities.
 All governors commit to attending Corporation meetings, which are held at least four times a year in the early evening on a Tuesday.
 Most Governors also become a member of a Committee set up to review in greater detail a specific aspect of the College’s operation.
-Committees meet at least termly and operate in the areas of Audit, Finance & Resources, Governance, Search and Remuneration, and Standards.
+Committees meet at least termly and operate in the areas of Audit, Finance & Resources, Governance & Search, Remuneration, and Standards.
 Governors are encouraged to attend Open Evenings, Art exhibitions, Drama and Music performances and to visit a specific area of the College through a link visit programme.